AdamWhitcroft/adamwhitcroft.github.io/index.md

 {% include section-header.html identifier="02" title="Mobile software" %}

-When our second child was born in 2022, I used his naps to learn SwiftUI and release my first app.
-It's called _Joey_ and it's a simple privacy-first app for tracking feeds and diaper changes.
-I'm real proud of it.
+In 2022 I started to learn SwiftUI while I was on parental leave, releasing my first app a couple of months later.
+More apps to follow.

-<a href="https://apps.apple.com/ca/app/joey/id1640592100" class="button">Visit App Store</a>
+[Download Joey](https://apps.apple.com/ca/app/joey/id1640592100) a free privacy-first app for tracking feeds and diaper changes on the App Store.